 Vocaberry is a bit like Guitar Hero for singers.
-You get a series of songs of varying levels of difficulty, and you must sing along with them.
-The app rates your pitch and timing, and scores you as you go.
+You get a series of songs in varying levels of difficulty that you must sing along with.
+The app rates your pitch and timing, scoring you as you go.

 But despite the gamified approach, Vocal Lessons isn’t a game.
-It’s a very effective app for learning to sing, or for improving your performance.
+It’s an effective app for learning to sing or improving your performance.
 In addition to the songs, you’ll find a series of vocal exercises that can warm up your voice before you go on stage.
 It’s packed with tips and guidance, akin to having your own singing teacher.